quay/clair/Documentation/howto/testing.md

 ```

 Using docker to push is possible, however you will need to add "localhost:8080" as an insecure repository.
 See [Insecure Repository](https://docs.docker.com/registry/insecure/)

+## Viewing Results

+By default, Quay displays security scanner results on the Tags page of the given repository.

 ## Making changes to configuration